-Boeing's Starliner astronaut capsule scores 'bull's-eye' landing in New Mexico
+'Bull's-eye' landing in New Mexico for Boeing's Starliner astronaut capsule

 WASHINGTON (Reuters) - Boeing Co (BA.N)’s Starliner astronaut spacecraft landed in the New Mexico desert on Sunday, the company said, after faulty software forced officials to cut short an unmanned mission aimed at taking it to the International Space Station.

-The 7:58 a.m.
-ET (1258 GMT) landing in New Mexico’s White Sands desert capped a turbulent 48 hours for Boeing’s botched milestone test of an astronaut capsule that is designed to help NASA regain its human spaceflight capabilities.
+The landing at 7:58 a.m.
+ET (1258 GMT) in the White Sands desert capped a turbulent 48 hours for Boeing’s botched milestone test of an astronaut capsule that is designed to help NASA regain its human spaceflight capabilities.

 “We hit the bull’s-eye,” a Boeing spokesman said on a livestream of the landing.